 He represents clients in highly sensitive and complex civil litigation and regulatory enforcement matters such as those involving allegations of improper trading, misleading or incomplete disclosure, market manipulation and other forms of financial fraud.
 He also represents individual and corporate clients in parallel investigations conducted by both the Securities and Exchange Commission and the United States Department of Justice.

-Rick is recommended by The Legal 500 for Securities: Shareholder Litigation and White Collar Criminal Defense (2013).
-He has been named a Leading Lawyer by Chambers USA: America's Leading Lawyers in the area of Litigation: White Collar Crime & Government Investigations and has been recognized in the area of "Criminal Defense: White-Collar" by Best Lawyers - New York Area.
-In addition, Benchmark Litigation recognized Rick as a 2014 "Local Litigation Star - New York."
+Rick is recommended by The Legal 500 United States for Securities: Shareholder Litigation and White Collar Criminal Defense.
+He has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the areas of Litigation: White Collar Crime & Government Investigations and Securities: Regulation: Enforcement.
+Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys recognized Rick as a "Local Litigation Star.”
+He has been recognized in the area of "Criminal Defense: White-Collar" by Best Lawyers - New York Area.
+In addition, Who’s Who Legal – The International Who’s Who of Business Lawyers has recognized Rick as a leading business crime defense lawyer.

 Rick rejoined Morvillo Abramowitz as a partner in 2006.
 He had been a partner at Morvillo Abramowitz during most of the 1990s and left the firm in July 2000 to take a position as Assistant General Counsel and First Vice President of Merrill Lynch.